 Data should be processed in a lawful, fair, and transparent manner.
 A core principle of data protection is transparency.
 As a principle of data protection, transparency states that any piece of information addressed to the data subject or general public should be clear, concise, and easy to access.
 Such information could be accompanied by visualization if it will aid understanding.

 As a transparent data collector, you should make potential data subjects aware that you collect data from them.
 In addition to disclosing data collection, you should state in clear terms the legal basis for obtaining and processing the data so obtained.
-To be fair with data subjects, you have to convey to them rules, risks, and safeguards related to this process and the rights they have over their data.
+To be fair with data subjects, you have to convey their rules, risks, and safeguards related to this process and the rights they have over their data.

 Data shall be relevant, adequate, and limited to what is sufficient to achieve the purpose for which data is processed.
 As soon as this purpose is achieved, it is unethical to process data for other reasons.